Biden hosts India's Modi for state visit, navigating critical relationship amid human rights concerns

 "The question of where politics and the question of democratic institutions go in India is going to be determined within India by Indians," Sullivan said.
 "It's not going to be determined by the United States."
 He said "our part is to speak out on behalf of universal values."

-Among the announcements to be made Thursday is an agreement that will allow U.S.-based General Electric to partner with India-based Hindustan Aeronautics to produce jet engines for Indian aircraft in India and the sale of U.S.-made armed MQ-9B SeaGuardian drones, according to senior Biden administration officials.
-The officials briefed reporters on condition of anonymity to preview agreements before they are announced.
+Among the announcements made Thursday was an agreement that will allow U.S.-based General Electric to partner with India-based Hindustan Aeronautics to produce jet engines for Indian aircraft in India and the sale of U.S.-made armed MQ-9B SeaGuardian drones.

 The Biden administration also is coming out with plans to bolster India's semiconductor industry.
 U.S.-based Micron Technology has agreed to build a $2.75 billion semiconductor assembly and test facility in India, with Micron spending $800 million and India financing the rest.
 U.S.-based Applied Materials is announcing it will launch a new semiconductor center for commercialization and innovation in India, and Lam Research, another semiconductor manufacturing equipment company, will start a training program for 60,000 Indian engineers.